2019 Category descriptions

 This category honours and rewards outstanding partnerships of any kind (sports, arts, causes, individuals) and is open to both the recipients of sponsorships and the sponsors themselves.

 Judges will be looking for the successful extension of an existing brand into new markets or market segments, to the long-term commercial benefits of the original brand and its owner.
 Judges will evaluate:

-The judges will be looking for the creative use of research and communications to build employee motivation, which has led to improved business performance.
+The judges will be looking for the marketing teams that can demonstrate how the use of research, communications and technology has built employee motivation and got staff to buy in to a marketing initiative/project or rebrand.
 (Open to companies who have implemented employee engagement, internal communications and/or change management programmes).